How New England's lack of teacher diversity is affecting students at N.H.'s largest school district

 In an effort to address racial disparities, the Manchester schools also recently expanded diversity and equity training for staff.
 Some say these initiatives don’t do enough to shift school culture.

-Favour Ben-Okafor, a senior at West High School, says white staff don't always know how to correct racism or cultural misunderstandings in the classroom.
+Favour Ben-Okafor, a senior at West High School, says white staff don't always know how to correct racism or cultural misunderstandings in class.

 Favour, who is Black, recalled one uncomfortable interaction with a white classmate who kept repeatedly asking if her hair was real.
 Favour says she left that class blaming herself for not knowing what to do.
 Maybe, she thought, she could have said something to correct the student.
 That way, other Black students might not have to deal with the same behavior.